vuejs/docs/src/api/sfc-script-setup.md

 `<script setup>` can be used alongside normal `<script>`.
 A normal `<script>` may be needed in cases where we need to:

-- Declare options that cannot be expressed in `<script setup>`, for example `inheritAttrs` or custom options enabled via plugins.
+- Declare options that cannot be expressed in `<script setup>`, for example `name`, `inheritAttrs` and custom options enabled via plugins.
 - Declaring named exports.
 - Run side effects or create objects that should only execute once.